xapian/xapian/xapian-applications/omega/docs/overview.rst

-The current options are 'database_dir' (the directory containing all the Omega databases), 'template_dir' (the directory containing the OmegaScript templates), and 'log_dir' (the directory which the omegascript $log command writes log files to).
+The current options are 'database_dir' (the directory containing all the Omega databases), 'template_dir' (the directory containing the OmegaScript templates), and 'log_dir' (the directory which the OmegaScript $log command writes log files to).

 The default values (used if no configuration file is found) are::